hughhyndman/pgtokdb/README.md

 With the pgtokdb extension (SO) installed, the following is a gist of how it works.
 The extension has an entry point (C function) named `pgtokdb`, that handles communications between SQL and kdb+.

-First, we create a Postgres function that wraps `kdb_query`.
+First, we create a Postgres function that wraps `pgtokdb`.
 This particular function take a q-language expression that returns a simple table of two columns: i and j, 4-byte and 8-byte integers respectively.

 ```sql
 create or replace function callkdb(varchar) returns table(i integer, j bigint)